locationtech/geomesa/docs/user/spark/core.rst

     :ref:`accumulo_rdd_provider` provides additional optimizations to improve performance between Spark/SparkSQL and GeoMesa Accumulo data stores.

+    If both the GeoTools and Accumulo RDD providers are available on the classpath, the GeoTools provider will only be used if ``"geotools" -> "true"`` is included as a parameter, and thus should be omitted with a GeoMesa Accumulo data store.

 If your data store supports it, use the ``save()`` method to save features:

 .. code-block:: scala